[Study Results] 20 Most Common Small Business Website Mistakes

 Too many links in navigation

 If your website was a city and your website visitors were tourists, navigation would be the direction signs.
-And if direction signs in a city are confusing, the tourists won’t visit many places and leave soon for another city where the major cares more about his guests.
+And if direction signs in a city are confusing, the tourists won’t visit many places and leave soon for another city where the mayor cares more about his guests.

 Your website navigation needs to be descriptive, scannable and intuitive.
 But when you use 10 navigation labels or labels that are too wordy or unclear, you have a problem.

 How to make your navigation more concise